 What happens to my social media accounts and emails after I die?

 Facebook, Twitter and Instagram will delete an account of someone who has died.
-However, they’ll require proof of death and the authority of the person making the request.
+However, they’ll usually require proof of death and the authority of the person making the request.
+The same applies to Snapchat and many of the other social media providers too.

 With Twitter, on the other hand, the only option when someone dies, is to have an account deactivated.